The Lower Merion Soccer Club is the result of the merger of four small soccer

 preparing for the travel team program.
 The staff for the Under 8 program consisted of no parents of players.

-Unlike the previous U-8 Developmental Progam, the Academy schedules tryouts in June.
-Players making the team
+Unlike the previous U-8 Developmental Progam, the Academy scheduled tryouts in June and began training

-play in the Academy Program in the fall, instead of the Fall Intramural Program.
+played in the Academy Program in the fall, instead of the Fall Intramural Program.

 Ben Olsen became the first LMSC alum to play in the World Cup as he represented the USA in Germany.
 Olsen played in